SUPLA/supla-device/extras/examples/linux/README.md

 If parser was already defined earlier, you can reuse it by providing `use` parameter with a parser name.

+### JSON parser
+JSON parser takes input from source and parse it as JSON format.
+Values can be referenced in parsed channel by JSON key name or by JSON pointer and each value is converted to a floating point number.

+JSON pointer is specified in [RFC6901](https://www.rfc-editor.org/rfc/rfc6901).

+I.e. consider following JSON:

+    {
+      "my_temperature": 23.5,
+      "measurements": [
+        {
+          "name": "humidity",
+          "value": 84.1
+        },
+        {
+          "name": "pressure",
+          "value": 1023
+        }
+      ]
+    }

+Temperature value can be accessed by providing key name, because it is directly under the root of JSON structure:

+    temperature: "my_temperature"

+Alternatively you can use JSON pointer to access the same value:

+    temperature: "/my_temperature"

+All keys are considered as JSON pointer when they start with "/", otherwise keys are expected to be name of parameter in the root structure.

+In order to access humidity or pressure values, you have to specify JSON pointer, becuase they are not in the root:

+    pressure: "/measurements/1/value"
+    humidity: "/measurements/0/value"

+If you use such JSON with arrays as a source, please make sure that order of array elements will not change, because it will change JSON pointer and your integration will not work properly.

+Above examples show part of YAML configuration file.
+Each of those lines has to be part of a proper channel definition.

 ## Parsed channel definition